GeospatialPython/pyshp/README.md

     >>> e.save('shapefiles/test/polygon')

-Remove the first point in each shapefile - for a point shapefile that is the first shape and record"
+Remove the first point in each shapefile - for a point shapefile that is the first shape and record":

     >>> e = shapefile.Editor(shapefile="shapefiles/test/point.shp")
     >>> e.delete(0)
     >>> e.save('shapefiles/test/point')

-Remove the last shape in the polygon shapefile.
+Remove the last shape in the polygon shapefile:

     >>> e = shapefile.Editor(shapefile="shapefiles/test/polygon.shp")